To know

 Scene

 - In perspective projection use the meter function combined with the number of steps suggested by the script to get a realistic environment.
 Example: One step generally covers 65/80 centimeters.
 The character travels a distance of 10 meters with 15 steps.
 We divide 10 by 0.70 and we get around 14.
 It is fine.
-If the difference is minimal we can slightly adjust speed that will change steps number but if the difference is excessive we must consider reshaping the scene.
+If the number of steps is within the indicated range, that’s fine, otherwise it would be better to look for new settings by changing the camera values.

 Areas / Mesh